.

 Mime, instead of spoken drama, has these advantages:

-• You do not need to rely on children with loud voices.
+• you do not need to rely on children with loud voices;

-• More children can see what is going on – so this is suitable for larger assemblies.
+• More children can see what is going on – so this is suitable for larger assemblies;

 • It is often possible to involve more children in a mime, perhaps a whole class.

 Many subjects are suitable for mime, with parables being particularly appropriate.
-You could read a story such as The Good Samaritan, while a small group mimes it.
+You could read a story such as that of the Good Samaritan (Luke 10:29–37), while a small group mimes it.
 Or you could create an ‘instant mime’.
 One way to do this is to think of simple actions that all the assembly can do from where they are sitting and demonstrate as you tell the story, so that everyone joins in.
+So in the fable of the wind and the sun for example ('The sun and the wind') the whole assembly can mime the man doing up his coat, feeling cold, and then taking the coat off, etc.

 Another form of instant mime involves using a small group to create the mime while everyone else watches – see the example below.